MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/integrate-social-engagement-dynamics-365.md

 ---
-title: "Integrate Microsoft Social Engagement with Dynamics 365 | Microsoft Docs"
+title: "Social Engagement integration with Dynamics 365 | Microsoft Docs"
-description:
-ms.custom: ""
-ms.date: 2017-05-19
+description: "Learn about the available integrations with Dynamics 365 and additional services." ms.custom: "" ms.date: 2017-05-19
 ms.reviewer: ""